Ulysses and the Golden Fleece

-Ulysses and the Golden Fleece is a graphic adventure game released in 1981 for the Apple II.
-It was created by Bob Davis and Ken Williams.
-With a graphic at the top of the game screen, the player navigates the game via a two-word command parser.
-The game was ported to the Atari 8-bit family, Commodore 64, and IBM PC.
+Ulysses and the Golden Fleece is a graphic adventure released by Sierra On-Line in 1981 for the Apple II.
+It was created by Bob Davis and Ken Williams as part of the Hi-Res Adventure series.
+With a still image displayed in the upper portion of the game screen, the player interacts the via a two-word command parser.
+The game was ported to the Atari 8-bit computers, Commodore 64, and IBM PC.

 Reception

 PC Magazine rated Ulysses 14.0 out of a total of 18 points.
 It called the graphics "gorgeous", but noted the limited text parser compared to Infocom's Infidel.